Information To Sellers and Realtors On How To Prevent Mold Legal Problems On Sale Of Real Estate

 Third, the owner should avoid hiding or camouflaging mold problems by deceptions such as painting over mold growth; concealing mold growth behind stored items, furniture, furnishings, and decorations; and masking the distinctive smell of mold growth with air fresheners and deodorizers.
 The smell of mold is from the digestive gases from the mold eating the building materials.

-Our real estate mold inspection start at $300, which include the testing for the mold.
+Our real estate mold inspection starts at $400, which includes the testing for the mold.
 What that entails is a Microbial Inspection Report and LAB REPORT.
 (See our Mold Inspection and Testing page).
-Turn around is 2 days.
+Turn around is 3 days.